-- 99. In formulating this year's AGS a number of forms of evidence have been reviewed.
+- 103. In formulating this year's AGS a number of forms of evidence have been reviewed.
 Several of these are reported and monitored through the Regulation, Audit and Accounts Committee.
-The main governance issues requiring attention are summarised at the end of each section as set out above. - 100.
-An action plan is attached at part of Annexe 1 (final column), which sets out how the Council will address governance issues in the year ahead.
+The main governance issues requiring attention are summarised at the end of each section as set out above. - 104.
+An action plan is attached at part of the Appendix, which sets out how the Council will address governance issues in the year ahead.
 We are satisfied that these actions will deliver the improvements necessary and we will continue to monitor, evaluate and report on progress as part of our next annual review.

-Paul Marshall Leader of the Council, August 2024
+Paul Marshall Leader of the Council, November 2024

-Leigh Whitehouse Chief Executive, August 2024
+Leigh Whitehouse Chief Executive, November 2024